Lukas9293/ME405TermProject/README.md

 # ME 405 Term Project
-Welcome to our ME 405 Term Project!
-We are Lukas Moreau and Patrick Michael, and this repository documents our work on the Romi robot time-trial challenge.
-Our goal is to design, build, and program an autonomous Romi robot to navigate a track efficiently and reliably.
+Welcome to our ME 405 Term Project repository!
+We are **Lukas Moreau** and **Patrick Michael**, and this project documents our journey in designing, building, and programming an autonomous Romi robot for a time-trial challenge.

+Our Romi robot integrates multiple subsystems, including:
+- **Motor and Encoder Drivers** for precise wheel control and odometry.
+- **IR Sensor Array** for line following with calibrated readings.
+- **Bumper Sensors** to detect collisions and trigger recovery maneuvers.
+- **Closed-Loop Control** using a PID-based system for accurate path correction.
+- **Task-Based Multitasking** for efficient coordination between system components.

-This repository contains all the necessary code, wiring diagrams, and documentation for our project.
-Below, you'll find a structured breakdown of our work, including state machine design, sensor integration, and control strategies.
+This repository includes our full **codebase**, **circuit diagrams**, **state machine logic**, and **test results**.
+Below, you’ll find a structured breakdown of our implementation, challenges, and optimizations.

 ## Table of Contents
 - [Required Parts and Materials](#required-parts-and-materials)